openmpp/docker/README.ompp-run.md

 # Docker images to run openM++ models

+Pull the image and use it to run openM++ models on Windows or Linux as single executable or on MPI cluster.
 This is a part of [OpenM++](http://www.openmpp.org/) open source microsimulation platform.
-It contains Docker images to run microsimulation models on Windows or Linux as single executable or on MPI cluster.
-Please visit our [wiki](http://www.openmpp.org/wiki/) to find more.
+Please visit our [wiki](http://www.openmpp.org/wiki/) for more information.

 ## Supported tags